Shaun Hart

-Shaun Hart (born 17 May 1971) is a former Australian rules football player, who played for the Brisbane Bears/Lions in the Australian Football League.
-Hart played in Brisbane's Hatrick of premierships from 2001 to 2003 as well as in the clubs reserves premiership in 1991.
+Shaun Hart (born 17 May 1971) is a former Australian rules football player, who played for the Brisbane Bears and Brisbane Lions in the Australian Football League.
+Hart played in Brisbane's Lions hat trick of premierships from 2001 to 2003 as well as in the Bears reserves premiership in 1991.
 He is currently the director of coaching at Port Adelaide Power and has also been an assistant coach.

 Early life

 He was born in Ferntree Gully, Victoria and moved to country Victoria where he played for the Shepparton United Football Club.

 Hart was recruited to the Brisbane Bears from Shepparton in the 1989 national VFL draft.

 AFL career

 Shaun Hart played his first senior game in the first match of the 1990 season.

 He initially struggled with the demands of professional football and played a great deal of football in reserve grade.
 This allowed him to gain a place in the Bears' only premiership side by being eligible to play in the 1991 reserve grade Grand Final.

+In 1997 he was a member of the inaugural Brisbane Lions team following the Bears merger with Fitzroy.

 In 2001 he was awarded his highest individual honour, the Norm Smith Medal, as best on ground in the Lions' first premiership win.
 He also went on to play important roles in the Lions successful campaigns in 2002 and 2003.

 In the 2004 Preliminary Final, with the Lions poised to enter a playoff for a record-equalling fourth consecutive premiership, Hart was unlucky enough to find himself in the path of teammate Daniel Bradshaw on a lead.
 Bradshaw was unable to avoid a collision and Hart emerged with massive facial injuries.
 He was immediately taken to hospital, where shocked medical staff commented that his injuries were consistent with being in a car crash at speed without wearing a seat belt.
 As a consequence of consistent head injuries, for much of his career, he wore a soft helmet.

 Unable to take his place in the Lions side for the 2004 Grand Final, he was forced to watch from his hospital bed as his team failed to maintain a half-time lead over Port Adelaide due to injuries to key forwards Jonathan Brown and Alastair Lynch.
 He announced his retirement from football not long afterwards.